samiralam/rules-compendium/docs/phb/1-playing-the-game/index.md

 ### Attack Rolls

 An attack roll determines whether an attack hits a target.
 An attack roll hits if the roll equals or exceeds the target’s Armor Class.
-Attack rolls usually occur in battle, described in “[Combat](#Combat)” later in this chapter, but the DM might also ask for an attack roll in other situations, such as an archery competition.
+Attack rolls usually occur in battle, described in "[Combat](#Combat)" later in this chapter, but the DM might also ask for an attack roll in other situations, such as an archery competition.

 #### Ability Modifier